Impossible-Robotics-5412/linkage/README.md

 - Follow https://tauri.app/v1/guides/getting-started/prerequisites to install the right dependencies for Tauri.

 ### Preparing the project
 After cloning the repo run `pnpm install`.
-This will add a config file to `~/.config/linkage/config.toml` which is used for general configuration of the project, and will install the necessary dependencies.
+This will install the necessary dependencies.

 ### Running Cockpit
 Now you should be able to run `./bob.py run cockpit` from the root of the project to start Cockpit.